-Join the Deschutes Land Trust and Eva Eagle for a hike to Alder Springs and then beyond to the confluence of Whychus creek and the Deschutes River.
-We'll hike from the top of the Crooked River National Grasslands through sun-warmed sagelands and then on to Alder Springs itself.
-We'll follow Whychus Creek to its confluence with the Deschutes River.
+Join the Deschutes Land Trust and Mary Crow for a hike to Alder Springs and then beyond to the confluence of Whychus creek and the Deschutes River.
+We'll hike from the top of the Crooked River National Grasslands through sun-warmed sagelands that give us our first spring wildflowers.
+Then, we'll follow Whychus Creek to its confluence with the Deschutes River and learn the story of Alder Springs' conservation.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route

 Hike Rating: This is a challenging 7-mile hike on trails in the Crooked River National Grasslands.

 Route: This hike will start at the Alder Springs trailhead and follow trails down to Whychus Creek.
 You will then ford the creek and continue on trails to confluence of Whychus Creek and the Deschutes River.
 Terrain will be uneven at times.

 Elevation gain/loss: This hike is challenging with ~500' of elevation gain/loss.

 Water sandals for crossing the creek, snacks/lunch, water, sturdy hiking shoes.
 Dress for the weather.

 Alder Springs is a 840 acre in-holding within the Crooked River National Grasslands.
 The Land Trust initiated negotiations and cooperatively partnered with The Trust for Public Land to conserve the property in 1998.
 The Alder Springs property is bisected by Whychus Creek, just above Whychus Creek's confluence with the Deschutes River.
 Alder Springs is owned and managed by the Crooked River National Grassland.